 B5 – Pantothenic Acid

 Hair Health - Different forms of Pantothenic Acid is used in commercial products.
-There is a study that shows it may help to prevent thinning hair.
+A study shows it may help prevent thinning hair.
+(26)

 B6 – Pyridoxine

-Makes antibodies to help fight disease and help maintain nerve function.
+Makes antibodies to help fight diseases and help maintain nerve function.
+(27)

-Brain Health - Studies show that B6 combined with other B vitamins helps with cognitive functions.
-It plays a major role in protein metabolism.
+Brain Health - Studies show that B6 combined with other B vitamins help with cognitive functions.
+(28) It plays a major role in protein metabolism.

 B7 – Biotin

-Heart Health – Low Folic acid levels is linked lower homocysteine in the blood.
-This amino acid is linked to higher hear disease risk.
+Heart Health – Low Folic acid levels are linked to lower homocysteine in the blood.
+This amino acid is linked to higher heart disease risk.
 Other studies show that folic acid along with other B vitamins helps prevent stroke.
+(36)

 Note: There is a difference between Folate and Folic acid.
 Folate is naturally occurring that you find in foods.
-Folic acids is synthesized and fortified into foods like cereal.
+Folic acid is synthesized and fortified into foods like cereal.
 It’s recommended to take the natural source – Folate.
+(37)

 B12 – Cyanocobalamin